TOPPING MODELS, INC.

-Topping attended various trade shows with a large pegboard model display, a rotating table and Topping Models backlit sign.
+Topping was a salesman, always looking for the next sale and project.
+He attended various trade shows with a large pegboard model display, a rotating table and Topping Models backlit sign.
 The pegboard display remained at the Precise warehouse until the building was sold.

-Topping Models Inc. display booth with rotating tabletop
+Topping Models Inc. trade show booth with rotating tabletop

-The Topping display sign had been stored at Precise Models since the Topping sale and has been refinished with the original backlighting.
-The sign stands 6' x 3'.
+The Topping display sign measures 6' x 3' and had been stored at Precise Models Inc. since the Topping sale.
+It has been cleaned and re-wired to light up again.

 - Topping Models Original Tooling Costs & Model Pricing -

-Models are listed as shown in the 1961 Topping Catalog
+Models are listed in order as shown in the 1961 Topping Catalog

 Pricing & Qty are not representative of total production